Covert learning and disclosure: Introduction

 \section{Introduction}

 To inform their choices, individuals typically rely on the advice of experts with access to superior information.
-In the presence of conflicting interests, the latter will attempt to influence the former's decisions in two ways: by \emph{acquiring information selectively} and---as much as it is feasible---by \emph{misrepresenting their findings}.
-This paper studies the interplay between these two modes of influence, exploring how the expert's ability to misrepresent her discoveries determines what information she acquires and, ultimately, transmits to the receiver.
+In the presence of conflicting interests, the latter will attempt to influence the former's decisions in at least two ways: by \emph{acquiring information selectively} and---as far as is feasible---by \emph{misrepresenting their findings}.
+This paper studies the interplay between these two modes of influence, exploring how the expert's ability to misrepresent her discoveries influences what information she acquires and, ultimately, transmits to the receiver.

 These two persuasion channels are central to several important environments.
 CEOs allocate resources within firms using information gathered and reported by empire-building managers, who favor investment in their own divisions in spite of the overall profitability for the firm.
 Prospective buyers base their purchasing decisions on reports by market analysts and advisors; in the presence of commissions (or other incentive schemes), such experts will obtain and report information in ways that maximize the chances of a sale.
 Voters evaluate politicians by reading investigative reports and analyses by partisan journalists, who are selective in their coverage and partial in their portrayal of events.